Meet our current RWJ/RMANJ fellows

 Dr. Kathleen Hong

-Marie D. Werner, M.D., our current first year fellow, completed her residency in Obstetrics and Gynecology at NYU Langone Medical Center.
+Marie D. Werner, M.D., our second year fellow, completed her residency in Obstetrics and Gynecology at NYU Langone Medical Center.
 Originally from New Jersey, Dr. Werner obtained her B.A. from Boston College in 2004 and her M.D. from New Jersey Medical School in 2008.
 At NJMS, Dr. Werner was elected by her peers and professors to the Gold Humanism Honor Society.
 During medical school, she was also awarded the Young Investigators Travel Grant by the American Thyroid Association for published research in thyroid disease and pregnancy.
 In her final year of residency, Dr. Werner was chosen as the administrative chief resident of her program, where she serves in both an administrative and clinical supervisory role.
 During her residency she has published research in oocyte cryopreservation, and given presentations at conferences sponsored by the American Society of Reproductive Medicine and the International Society of Fertility Preservation.
-Dr. Werner is excited to join the team of exemplary physicians at RMA.

 “The fellowship at RWJ-RMANJ is setting a new standard for REI training programs across the country, and I feel privileged to be a part of the team.
 Driven by the vision of our fellowship director, Dr. Richard Scott, you are given the unique opportunities to lead translational research which is implemented in clinical care.
 The harmonious interplay between personalized medicine in a large volume practice and excellence in research prepares you for a successful future.”